Second-order optimality conditions for general nonconvex optimization problems and variational analysis of disjunctive systems: Second-order variational analysis of disjunctive systems

 Hence, the dual problem can be rewritten equivalently as

-Consequently, by the weak duality, we have
+Consequently, by the weak duality {\cite{BonSh00}}, we have

+\end{remark} {According to Theorem \ref{ThSOVAGamma}(ii), we observe that when the directional S- and M- multipliers coincide, the following equality holds:

-In particular, if we further require that ${D}$ is convex polyhedral, then we can cover the result \cite[Exercise 13.17]{RoWe98} under a weaker condition with the metric regularity replaced by the metric subregularity.
-It should be noted that the following result can also be obtained from \cite[Example 3.4 and Theorem 5.6]{MoMoSa20} by specifying the general convex set considered therein to be convex polyhedral.
+Now we further require that ${D}$ is convex polyhedral.
+Consider the critical cone defined by $K(\bar x; x^*):=\{u \in \{x^*\}^\perp \mv \nabla {G}(\bar x)u\in T_{D}({G}(\bar x))\}$.
+Then for any critical direction $u\in K(\bar x; x^*)$, it turns out that all S-and M-multipliers coincide with the set of (nondirectional) multipliers $\Lambda_{x^*}(\bar x):=\{y^*\in N_{D}({G}(\bar x)) \mv x^*=\nabla {G}(\bar x)^T y^*\}$.
+Consequently in the following corollary by using Theorem \ref{ThSOVAGamma}(ii) we can recover the result \cite[Exercise 13.17]{RoWe98} under a weaker condition with the metric regularity replaced by the metric subregularity.
+It should be noted that the following result can also be obtained from \cite[Example 3.4 and Theorem 5.6]{MoMoSa20} by specifying the general convex set considered therein to be convex polyhedral.}

 \begin{corollary} Assume that ${D}$ is convex polyhedral and that the MSCQ holds at $\xb \in \Gamma={G}^{-1}(D)$.
 Then for any $x^*\in N_\Gamma(\bar x)$ and any $u \in \R^n$ one has